OpenBMB/CPM-Bee/README_en.md

 ``` bash
 $ bash scripts/finetune_cpm_bee.sh
 ```
 Or you can run `finetune_cpm_bee.py` directly from `torchrun`.
-For example, you can fine-tune CPM-Bee on a server with 4 Gpus, as shown below
+For example, you can fine-tune CPM-Bee by delta tuning on a server with 4 Gpus, as shown below
 ```bash
 torchrun --nnodes=1 --nproc_per_node=4 --rdzv_id=1 --rdzv_backend=c10d --rdzv_endpoint=localhost:12345 finetune_cpm_bee.py \
 --model-config your/model/config/path \